Characterization

 Characterization or characterisation is the representation of characters (persons, creatures, or other beings) in narrative and dramatic works.
 The term character development is sometimes used as a synonym.
 This representation may include direct methods like the attribution of qualities in description or commentary, and indirect (or "dramatic") methods inviting readers to infer qualities from characters' actions, dialogue, or appearance.
 Such a personage is called a character.
-Character is a literary element.
+Character(s) is an essential narrative element.

 History

 The term characterization was introduced in the 19th century.
 Aristotle promoted the primacy of plot over characters, that is, a plot-driven narrative, arguing in his Poetics that tragedy "is a representation, not of men, but of action and life."
 This view was reversed in the 19th century, when the primacy of the character, that is, a character-driven narrative, was affirmed first with the realist novel, and increasingly later with the influential development of psychology.

 Direct vs. indirect

 There are two ways an author can convey information about a character: